 A composting program is a fantastic way to put kitchen scraps and yard waste to work in your garden.
 Compost is rich in nutrients and provides valuable organic material to plants.
 While composting is relatively easy, controlling pests in compost piles requires some forethought and proper compost pile management.

 Many people ask, “Should my compost bin have bugs?”
 If you have a compost pile, you are likely to have some bugs.
 If your compost pile is not constructed properly, or you only turn it infrequently, it can become a breeding ground for insects.
 The following are common bugs in compost:

-- Green June beetles – These insects are metallic green beetles that are about 1-inch long.
+- Green June beetles – These insects are metallic green beetles that are about an inch long.
 These beetles lay eggs in decaying organic matter.